-Our team recently ran across these interesting statistics, all of which have implications for physicians, hospitals, and of course, patients.
+Our team recently ran across these interesting medication adherence statistics, all of which have implications for physicians, hospitals, and of course, patients.
+Keep reading for more on this medication adherence research.

 1. 55% of Americans regularly take a prescribed medication.